hcy1901/BakeryAPI.Springboot/raidennetwork/README.md

 * Request Ethereum fund through [https://faucet.ropsten.be](https://faucet.ropsten.be)

-* Convert ETH to WETH using an
+* Convert ETH to WETH using an exchange: [https://0x.org/portal/weth](https://0x.org/portal/weth)

+* Create an account in [https